A Facility for the DUNE Experiment

 The DUNE near detector will require LBNF to excavate and provision a cavern 200 ft (60 m) below grade on the Fermilab site and to construct a surface building directly above it.
 An elevator will provide the primary access between the two spaces; the stairway shown is planned for emergency egress.
 This complex will be constructed a minimum of 690 feet (210 m) downstream of the beamline target.

 The DUNE far detector will consist of four modules, each of which will be housed in a cryostat containing 17,000 metric tons of liquid argon target material.
-LBNF will excavate and provision a set of four caverns — 5,000 ft (1500 m) underground — arranged as a pair of double caverns, in which to place them.
-The double caverns, aligned parallel to the beam, will each have 50 ft (15 m) of rock separating two end-to-end modules.
-A fifth cavern, between the pair, will house the cryogenics equipment.
+LBNF will excavate and provision a set of two long caverns — 5,000 ft (1500 m) underground — in which to place them, two per cavern, end-to-end.
+A third cavern, between the pair, will house the cryogenics equipment.

 LBNF will provide the cryostats as well as the cryogenics equipment that is used to maintain the argon in the liquid state and to keep it pure and circulating smoothly during operations.